InfinityVM/InfinityVM/test/load-test/README.md

 There are other parameters that we can modify, these are detailed in the [Goose docs](https://book.goose.rs/getting-started/common.html).

-## Specifying guest program intensity
+## Specifying load-test program intensity

 The guest program supports different levels of computation intensity.
-You can specify the intensity by setting the `COMPUTATION_INTENSITY` environment variable in the `main.rs` guest program.
+You can specify the intensity by setting the `COMPUTATION_INTENSITY` environment variable in the CLI by running:

-The available options are:
-- `light`: For quick, less intensive computations (100 iterations, 10 hash rounds)
-- `medium`: For balanced performance and complexity (default) (1000 iterations, 100 hash rounds)
-- `heavy`: For more intensive, time-consuming computations (10000 iterations, 1000 hash rounds)
+`INTENSITY_ITERATIONS=100 INTENSITY_WORK_PER_ITERATION=10 cargo run --bin load-test -- --scenarios LoadtestIntensityTest`

 ## Measuring time until job is completed